MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/France/fiscal-periods-and-fiscal-years.md

 ---
 # Fiscal Periods and Fiscal Years
 A fiscal year is typically divided into 12 monthly fiscal periods.
-In ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->, you can have two fiscal years open at the same time.
+In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you can have two fiscal years open at the same time.
 You cannot create a third fiscal year if there are two fiscal years open.

  To close a fiscal year, you must close the accounting periods within that year.